Sydney-Informatics-Hub/training-RNAseq/setup.md

 2. Name this session **"Artemis"** and click 'Save'

 <br>
-## Off-campus access
+# Off-campus access

-If you're attempting this training by yourself, or following on **[Zoom](https://uni-sydney.zoom.us/j/3967698889)**, _off-campus_ then you'll need to connect to the USyd internet network first.
+If you're attempting this training by yourself, or following on **[Zoom](https://uni-sydney.zoom.us/)**, _off-campus_ then you'll need to connect to the USyd internet network _before_ you can connect to Artemis.

 There are a couple ways to do this:

-### 1. The USyd VPN
+## 1. The USyd VPN

 **VPN** (Virtual Private Network) is a protocol that allows you to tap into a local private network remotely.
 Follow USyd ICT's instructions [here](http://staff.ask.sydney.edu.au/app/answers/detail/a_id/316).
 Once you've connected to the VPN, the above connection methods will work, just as though you were on-campus.

-### 2. Use the Artemis Jump server
+## 2. Use the Artemis Jump server

 Artemis provides a 'gateway' server, called **Jump**, that allows connections from outside the University network, and is itself on the network.
 From the Jump server, you can then connect to Artemis directly.
 If using the Jump server, you will need to edit the **host address** used in the instructions above:

 * Instead of **hpc.sydney.edu.au** _use_ **jump.research.sydney.edu.au**

 This will connect you to Jump, rather than Artemis itself.
-You can then connect to Artemis as outlined in [Episode 1]({{ page.root }}/01-intro).
+You can then connect to Artemis directly via **SSH**.
+See [Episode 1 of the _Introduction to Artemis HPC_ course]({{ site.sih_pages }}/training.artemis.introhpc/01-intro).

-## Graphical login nodes
+# Graphical login nodes

 There is one final way to access Artemis, and that is using our _graphical login nodes_.
 These special are graphics-enabled login servers which host 'NoMachine', a kind of remote desktop service.